When it comes to Cloudways vs. SiteGround, I have used both for years.

-- Cloudways community manager: Mustaasam Ansari (always responsive)
+- Cloudways community manager: Muhammed Ansari (always responsive)

 - SiteGround community manager: Hristo Pandjarov (didn’t respond to me)

-SiteGround's shared hosting starts at $3.95/month - $11.95/month for a 1-3 year promotional period.
+SiteGround's shared hosting starts at $6.99/month - $14.99/month for a 1-3 year promotional period.
 After that period, the price nearly triples.
 SiteGround's cloud hosting starts at $80/month.

 Cloudways is faster than SiteGround (Cloudways is cloud hosting, and SiteGround is shared hosting).
 Cloudways is also faster than SiteGround's cloud hosting.

-No, Cloudways does not provide email hosting.
-But they do have alternatives services to setup email, like Rackspace.
+No, Cloudways does not provide email hosting but has alternative services for email, like Rackspace.